Gol Linhas Aéreas Inteligentes (NYSE:GOL) Issues Q2 2021 Earnings Guidance

 Gol Linhas Aéreas Inteligentes (NYSE:GOL) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
-The company provided EPS guidance of – for the period.
+The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $183.49 million-$183.49 million.

 GOL Linhas AÃ©reas Inteligentes SA provides air passenger transportation services in Brazil, rest of South America, the Caribbean, and the United States.
 The company operates through Flight Transportation and Smiles Loyalty Program segments.
 It also offers cargo transportation and logistics services.